aspose-words/Aspose.Words-Documentation/java/getting-started/features/aspose-words-for-android-via-java-features/how-to-use-the-examples/_index.md

 ﻿---
-title: How to use the Examples – Aspose.Words for Java
+title: How to use the Examples
+second_title: Aspose.Words for Java
 articleTitle: How to use the Examples
 linktitle: How to use the Examples
 description: "How to run Aspose.Words for Android via Java examples."